 lifestyl

-You probably know her since she often intervenes on our Instagram account and kindly shares her tips with you in our Journal.
-Today, Aurélie Canzoneri shares her secrets for taking care of your sensitive skin through food.
+You'll probably know her from her frequent appearances on our Instagram account, where she kindly shares her tips with you on our Journal.
+Today, Aurélie Canzoneri shares her secrets for taking care of your sensitive skin through diet.

 Food, a source of skin sensitization?

-So yes, some foods tend to sensitize the skin and will have an inflammatory action.
-When you have sensitive skin, we therefore advise you to avoid them gradually.
-But it goes without saying that when we say "avoid", it does not mean "banish" them completely, and from one day to the next.
-However, to limit skin sensitivity and to accompany your skin care routine and boost its effectiveness, certain foods can be replaced whenever possible.
+So yes, certain foods tend to sensitize the skin and have an inflammatory effect.
+If you have sensitive skin, we recommend avoiding them gradually.
+But it goes without saying that when we say "avoid", we don't mean "banish" them completely, overnight.
+However, to limit skin sensitivities and to accompany your skincare routine and boost its effectiveness, certain foods can be replaced whenever possible.

 Here is a short, non-exhaustive list of foods to avoid: